mannylee/aws-health-events-analyzer-v2-sg/README.md

 3. **Email Verification**: The solution verifies that recipient emails are verified in SES before sending
 4. **Fallback Handling**: If an account-specific email fails to send, those events are included in the master email
 5. **Email Status Tracking**: The master spreadsheet includes tracking columns ("Mapped Email" and "Email Status") that show which email address each event was mapped to and whether the email was sent successfully, failed due to SES verification issues, or sent to the default recipients

+#### Excel Report Structure

+The solution generates different Excel reports for different audiences:

+**Master Reports** (sent to default recipients):
+- **Summary Sheet**: Includes configuration summary showing mapping settings, DynamoDB table name, and default recipients
+- **All Events & Critical Events Sheets**: Include tracking columns showing "Mapped Email" and "Email Status" for each event
+- **Account Email Mapping Sheet**: Shows all account-to-email mappings with source information, sorted by email address
+- **Risk Analysis Sheet**: Complete risk analysis for all events
+- **Enhanced Visibility**: When both DynamoDB and Organizations mapping are enabled, includes an "Availability Status" column showing whether accounts exist in "DynamoDB only", "Organizations only", or "Both sources"

+**Account-Specific Reports** (sent to mapped email addresses):
+- **Summary Sheet**: Clean summary without configuration details
+- **All Events & Critical Events Sheets**: No tracking columns (focused on relevant events only)
+- **Account Email Mapping Sheet**: Shows only mappings relevant to the recipient's accounts, sorted by account ID
+- **Risk Analysis Sheet**: Risk analysis for relevant events only

+#### Account Email Mapping Sheet Details

+Every Excel report includes an "Account Email Mapping" sheet that provides transparency into how accounts are routed to email addresses:

+**Standard Columns:**
+- **Account ID**: AWS Account ID
+- **Email Address**: Email address that receives events for this account
+- **Mapping Source**: Shows "Custom DynamoDB" or "AWS Organizations"

+**Enhanced Visibility (Master Reports Only):**
+When both `UseCustomAccountEmailMapping=true` and `UseOrganizationAccountEmailMapping=true` are enabled, master reports include an additional column:
+- **Availability Status**: Shows account availability across sources:
+  - "DynamoDB only": Account exists in DynamoDB but not in Organizations
+  - "Organizations only": Account exists in Organizations but not in DynamoDB
+  - "Both sources": Account exists in both sources (DynamoDB takes precedence)

+**Sorting and Filtering:**
+- **Master reports**: Sorted by email address, then by account ID
+- **Account-specific reports**: Shows only relevant accounts, sorted by account ID

 #### Example Configuration